Tammy Hembrow Looks Fit And Flawless At The Beach In A Velvet Thong Bikini

 The final slide of the upload featured another front-facing shot in which the model posed by popping one leg out in front of her.
 She adjusted her swim top in a teasing manner as the moment was captured, and gazed off into the distance with pursed lips and a sultry stare.
 Her long, platinum locks were completely damp and spilled messily around her head and shoulders.
 She also threaded a long, beaded necklace in between her bosom to draw even more attention to the area.

-The triple-pic update seemed to make quite the impression on Tammy’s massive online audience, who have awarded the upload over 341,000 likes in just 12 hours of going live.
+The triple-pic update seemed to make quite the impression on Tammy's massive online audience, who have awarded the upload over 341,000 likes within just 12 hours since going live.
 The comments section was also flooded with compliments for the social media star.

 "OKAY TAMMY GO OFF," one person wrote, adding a string of heart-eyed emoji to the end of her comment.